William P. Kozlovsky

-William P. Kozlovsky is a former rear admiral in the United States Coast Guard.
+William P. Kozlovsky was a former rear admiral in the United States Coast Guard.

-Biography

 Kozlovsky is a native of Wausau, Wisconsin.
-He graduated first in his class from Purdue University in 1963.

 Career

 Kozlovsky graduated first in his class from the United States Coast Guard Academy in 1954.
 He then served aboard the USCGC Gresham (WAVP-387) until 1956.

 From 1960 to 1962, Kozlovsky was a search and rescue pilot based out of Coast Guard Air Station San Francisco.
 Later, he was stationed at Coast Guard Air Station Barbers Point.
 Additionally, he graduated from the Air War College.

+He graduated first in his class from Purdue University in 1963.

 Kozlovsky's later assignments included Chief of the Budge Division of the Coast Guard from 1973 to 1976, Comptroller of the Coast Guard from 1980 to 1986 and Chief of the Office of Acquisition of the Coast Guard from 1986 to 1987.

 Awards he received during his career include the Legion of Merit, the Meritorious Service Medal, the Air Medal, the Coast Guard Commendation Medal and the Coast Guard Achievement Medal.